quatarnary/match-3-algorithm-exploration/README.md

 - for each vertical same consecutive color +1
 - for each horizontal same consecutive color +.1

+Or instead of floats we can also go with int...
+- at first it seemed that 2 digits may not be enough..
+- however there should be a case where 9+ horizontal hit, regardless of the grid size...
+  - well I definitely hope so lol

 for blue example float storage
 |r c|  0  |  1  |  2  |  3  |  4  |
 |---|-----|-----|-----|-----|-----|